citp/privacy-policy-historical/a/as/asu/asustor.com.md

 **9\.
 Children’s Privacy**

 This paragraph introduces that in order to protect children’s privacy, if you are a child, please seek your parents (or guardian)’s consent before you provide your personal data to ASUSTOR.
-Also, if your parents (or guardian) would like to manage your personal data, he/ she may contact us through “Customer’s request on personal data” interface on ASUSTOR official website or email to [privacy@asustor.com](mailto:privacy@asus.com)
+Also, if your parents (or guardian) would like to manage your personal data, he/ she may contact us through email [privacy@asustor.com](mailto:privacy@asus.com)

 We do not knowingly collect personal data from a child below the age of eighteen (18), or equivalent minimum age in the relevant jurisdiction, without parental consent.
 We encourage parents (or guardians) to take an active role in a child’s online activities and interests while using ASUSTOR products and services.
 If you are a child, please seek parental consent before your use of ASUSTOR products and services.
 You may submit your personal data with parental (or guardian’s) consent to us only.
-Your parents (or guardian) can contact us through “Customer’s request on personal data” interface on ASUSTOR official website or email to _privacy@asustor.com_ as well as through ADM to revoke or withdraw any consent previously given, request for access, correction, download, block, deletion, objecting ASUSTOR from using some or all of your personal data (for example, your parents (or guardian) may contact us if he/she considers ASUSTOR may wrongfully collect and use your personal data) and restricting ASUSTOR from using your personal data under some certain circumstances (for example, your parents (or guardian) may contact us if he/she does not wish your personal data to be analysed) at all times.
+Your parents (or guardian) can contact us through email to _privacy@asustor.com_ as well as through ADM to revoke or withdraw any consent previously given, request for access, correction, download, block, deletion, objecting ASUSTOR from using some or all of your personal data (for example, your parents (or guardian) may contact us if he/she considers ASUSTOR may wrongfully collect and use your personal data) and restricting ASUSTOR from using your personal data under some certain circumstances (for example, your parents (or guardian) may contact us if he/she does not wish your personal data to be analysed) at all times.

 **10\.
 Sensitive Personal Data**
 ASUSTOR will never ask you to provide sensitive personal data such as data about your medical or health records, political, religious or philosophical beliefs, criminal offences (alleged, or committed), criminal conviction background, racial or ethnic origin, trade union membership, sexual orientation, sexual history, behaviour or genetic data.
 Please refrain from providing us with such sensitive personal data.